50 United Nations Plaza

 There are men’s and women’s locker rooms with lockers and showers.
 You do not need a gym membership to access these; they are for everyone in the building.
 Ask a coworker for the code to the locker room of your choice.

 The interior courtyard has Wi-Fi access so you can work outside!

-> All GSA employees are eligible for transit subsidies which cover the cost of your Clipper travel.
-To receive a transit subsidy, follow these instructions on InSite.
+All GSA employees are eligible for transit subsidies which cover the cost of your Clipper travel.
 You will get a debit card (called a “TRANServe card”) which you use to load your Clipper card each month.

-> The health unit is located in the basement.
+The health unit is located in the basement.
 Hours are:

 You can receive basic first aid, screenings, and flu shots.
 The phone number for the health unit is 415-556-2766.